 Isle of Thanet Electric Tramways

-Early photographs indicate that tramcar staff wore double-breasted 'lancer-style' tunics with five pairs of buttons (narrowing from top to bottom and bearing the full company name around a plain centre — see link) and upright collars; the latter carried system initials — 'I T T' — on both sides in individual brass letters.
-Caps were in a soft-topped military style with a glossy peak and bore a large oval cap badge with the bearer's grade and an employee number, probably surrounded by the company name; 'MOTORMAN' is known (from photographs), and 'CONDUCTOR' presumably existed too.
-The caps appear to have been changed in the mid-Edwardian era, still in a military style but with a tensioned crown (top), the cap badge however, remained the same.
+Early photographs indicate that tramcar staff wore double-breasted, lancer-style tunics with five pairs of buttons (narrowing from top to bottom and bearing the full company name around a plain centre — see link) and stand-up collars; the latter carried system initials — 'I T T' — on both sides in individual brass letters.
+Caps were in a soft-topped style with a glossy peak, and bore a large oval, brass and deep-blue enamel cap badge with the bearer's grade and an employee number, surrounded by the company name; 'MOTORMAN' is known (from photographs), and 'CONDUCTOR' presumably existed too.
+The caps appear to have been changed in the mid-Edwardian era to a more modern tensioned-crown type, the cap badge, however, remained the same.

-During or shortly before the Great War, a switch appears to have been made to single-breasted jackets with upright collars; the latter presumably bore the same insignia as the previous tunics, though confirmation must await further photographic evidence.
+At some point during or shortly after the Great War, a switch appears to have been made to single-breasted jackets with stand-up collars; the latter presumably bore the same insignia as the previous tunics, though confirmation must await the discovery of further photographic evidence.

 Tramcar staff were also issued with greatcoats, though it is currently unclear whether or not they bore company insignia of any kind.

-Photographs of inspectors are rare, but those that have survived, indicate that they wore single-breasted jackets with hidden buttons (or an hook and eye affair), edged in a finer material than the main body of the jacket, and with a slit breast pocket and upright collars; the latter probably carried the grade - Inspector - in embroidered script lettering, though this cannot be made out with certainty on surviving photographs.
-Caps were military in style (at least after the Edwardian era), and probably carried the bearer's grade — Inspector — in embroidered script-lettering, more than likely on a hat band.
+Photographs of inspectors are rare, but those that have survived, indicate that they wore single-breasted jackets with hidden buttons (or an hook and eye affair), edged in a finer material than the main body of the jacket (with faux frogs), and with a slit breast pocket and stand-up collars; the latter probably carried the grade — 'Inspector' — in embroidered script lettering, though this cannot be made out with certainty on surviving photographs.
+Although it is unclear what caps were worn during the first decade of operation, an oval cap badge has survived which is identical in form to the oval cap badges issued to tramcar crews.
+The badge was brass, with the company name above ('ISLE OF THANET') and below ('ELECTRIC TRAMWAYS CO LD') in ribbons inlaid with deep-blue enamel; the grade 'INSPECTOR" was written across the middle on a raised brass bar, but with the grade itself in deep-blue enamel rather than inlaid in it.
+This badge appears to have fallen out of use some time before the Great War, as the inspectors in a circa 1914 staff photo are not wearing it, despite the fact that it was still being used for motormen and conductors.
+By this time, inspectors were wearing tensioned-crown peaked caps, very probably with the bearer's grade — 'Inspector' — in embroidered script-lettering on a hat band.

 In common with the vast majority of British tramway systems, the ITETCo employed female staff during the Great War to replace men lost to the armed services.
-These ladies were issued with tailored, single-breasted jackets with five buttons, high fold-over collars, a waist belt with button fastening, and long, matching skirts.
+These ladies were issued with tailored, single-breasted jackets with five buttons, high fold-over collars, a waist belt with button fastening, and long matching skirts.
 Photographs indicate that individual 'I T T' system initials were worn on the collars.
-Baggy caps were also worn, which bore the same oval cap badge worn by male tramcar staff.
+The ladies were provided with baggy caps, generally known as motor caps; these bore the same oval cap badge worn by male tramcar staff.

 For more information on the Isle of Thanet Tramways, see: 'Tramways of Kent, Volume 2' by 'Invicta'; Light Railway Transport League (1975).